vitorlinsbinski/ignite-timer/README.md

 # ignite-timer
-A timer to control your activities built to practice some ReactJS features.
+A timer to control your activities.
+This project was built to practice some ReactJS features.

 ## Concepts learned and applied
 - States